cesarfavero/chelper/README.md

 ## Packages Necessários

-A autenticação com o Google é realizada via FireBase [yarn add firebase](https://yarnpkg.com/package/firebase).
+A autenticação com o Google é realizada via [FireBase](https://yarnpkg.com/package/firebase).
-In the project directory, you can run:
+No diretório do projeto, adicione o Package do FireBase:

-### `yarn start`
+### `yarn add firebase`

-Runs the app in the development mode.\
+As importações já foram realizadas dentro do App.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\